w3f/Grants-Program/README.md

 - As a general rule, teams are asked to finish a grant before applying for another one.
 - Lastly, we do not fund projects that actively encourage gambling, illicit trade, money laundering or criminal activities in general.

 In addition to the information provided on your application, note that your project will need to comply with our [Guidelines for Milestone Deliverables](./src/milestone-deliverables-guidelines.md).
 In particular, we require all projects to create documentation that explains how their project works.
 At a minimum, _written_ documentation is required for funding.
 Tutorials or videos are also helpful for new users to understand how to use your product.
-If your team's background is purely technical, consider hiring a freelance or part-time technical writer as part of the grant.

 We also have [Announcement Guidelines](./src/announcement-guidelines.md) for grant-related communications.